tmtsoftware/csw/docs/src/main/technical/time/time.md

 The time service also allows for scheduling tasks either periodically or once using both UTC and TAI time.
-These schedulers are optimised for handling scheduled task at 1KHz frequency or 1 task every 1 millisecond.
+These schedulers are optimised for handling scheduled tasks at 1KHz frequency or 1 task every 1 millisecond.
 However, there can be jitters due to JVM garbage collection, CPU loads and concurrent task execution.